 My second used a pacifier since night 2 without any problems.

-If you’re serious about learning how to get newborn to sleep without being held, consider the pacifier as a tool to help you get through this phase.
+Consider the pacifier as a tool to help you get through this phase.

 8 Try a Rocking Bassinet